Here’s the short answer: no. You should not remain in 100% stocks for your entire career.

 One solution to the small sample size problem is to use foreign country stock market results – but even worldwide stock markets correlate (and have become even more interconnected recently).
 Wade Pfau, in particular, has published some excellent papers on foreign stock returns using foreign equity markets, which we highly suggest you check out while thinking over this article.

 Even with all those caveats, the United States really is different.
 We’re still the global hegemon and have been since World War II – so an extended stock market decline in the United States on par with, say, Japan’s last generation would have larger worldwide consequences than Japan’s.

-So, even with lots of historical stock data, perhaps even to the 1790s in some cases, it’s possible we still don’t know enough to draw firm conclusions on the safety of the stock market in America.
+So, even with lots of historical stock data, it’s possible we still don’t know enough to draw firm conclusions on the safety of the stock market in America.
 And yes, you can get around some of that by diversifying globally – 100% stock doesn’t mean 100% American stock, let alone 500 companies in America!

 Economic Preferences: Why Your Portfolio Should Differ from Millennials’ Portfolios

 More importantly, let’s talk about preferences… since they are more important in this answer than arguing over whether our data is good enough.